Alversund Municipality: General information

-The municipality of Alversund was established on 1 January 1885 when the old municipality of Hammer was divided into two separate municipalities.
-The northwestern part of the old Hammer municipality became Alversund, and it also included the annex of Seim which had been a part of the municipality of Hosanger before that time.
-The initial population of Alversund was 2,793.
-On 1 January 1904, a small area near Hanevik on the island of Askøy (population: 32) was transferred from the municipality of Askøy to Alversund.
-On 15 October 1923, the western district of Alversund (population: 1716) was separated to form the new municipality of Meland.
-This left Alversund with 1,771 residents.
-On 1 January 1964, all of Alversund was merged with parts of the municipalities of Modalen, Hosanger, Hamre, Sæbø, and Lindås to form a new, larger municipality of Lindås.
-At its dissolution, Alversund had 2,099 residents.
+The municipality of Alversund was established on 1 January 1885 when the old Hammer Municipality was divided into two separate municipalities: the northwestern part (population: 2,793) became the new Alversund Municipality and the rest (population: 3,737) remained as a now-smaller Hammer Municipality.
+On the same date, the exclave of Seim which had been a part of Hosanger Municipality before that time became part of Hammer Municipality.

+On 1 January 1904, a small area near Hanevik on the island of Askøy (population: 32) was transferred from Askøy Municipality to Alversund Municipality.
+On 15 October 1923, the western district of Alversund Municipality (population: 1716) was separated to form the new Meland Municipality.
+This left Alversund Municipality with 1,771 residents.

+During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
+On 1 January 1964, Alversund Municipality was dissolved and the following areas were merged to form a new, larger Lindås Municipality: